spacemeat/humon/README.md

     $ runSample
     Using version 0.1.x

-Like asserted earlier, annotations are 100% open in their use.
-Humon doesn't use any annotation keys or values and doesn't interpret them.
-Applications can use them or not, but all annotations that are legal are guaranteed to be parsed, even if the application doesn't know about or use them at all.
+Like asserted earlier, metatags are 100% open in their use.
+Humon doesn't use any metatag keys or values and doesn't interpret them.
+Applications can use them or not, but all metatags that are legal are guaranteed to be parsed, even if the application doesn't know about or use them at all.
 In this way you can embed metadata about objects in a Humon file, and even old versions of Humon apps will correctly read (and ignore) them, because all official versions of Humon always have.

 ## <a name="buildingHumon">Building Humon
 Humon's C library requires a C99 compiler to build.